-The Peabody Institute offers faculty the opportunity to formally develop fully-online courses in collaboration with the Academic Technology and Instructional Design team (AT&ID).
+The Peabody Institute offers faculty the opportunity to formally develop fully-online courses in collaboration with the Learning Innovation team (LI).
 This page provides basic information about the process of developing a fully online course with the support of an instructional designer and development team.
-The primary mission in Academic Technology and Instructional Design is to promote and support the innovative use of academic technologies and enhance teaching and learning; the online course development process is the cornerstone of this mission.
+One of the primary functions of the Learning Innovation is to promote and support the innovative use of academic technologies and enhance teaching and learning; the online course development process is the cornerstone of this mission.

-Throughout the process, the faculty and AT&ID plan, design, develop, and implement the course, and construct a teaching plan that incorporates strategies addressing our diverse student population and learner variability.
+Throughout the process, the faculty and the LI team plan, design, develop, and implement the course, and construct a teaching plan that incorporates strategies addressing our diverse student population and learner variability.
 The online course development process is a six-month cycle that includes four phases: (1) Planning, (2) Content Development, (3) Quality Review, (4) Launch and Iteration.

 Some of the key experiences you’ll encounter as part of this process:

 The course development team includes the faculty course developer, the instructional designer, the instructional technologist, the librarian, and the multimedia specialist.
 Several members of leadership also participate in the course development process to ensure the completed course meets academic and institutional standards.

 Faculty should expect to dedicate 5-10 hours per week on average over the 6-month development period (see the timeline breakdown below).
 This is not an exaggeration.
 By the time course development is complete, prior to the beginning of the first time the course runs, the course will be fully developed from learning objectives and assessments to content map and live session structure.